flotiq/flotiq-ui-plugin-slug/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

-Welcome to the Plugin for Flotiq plain js starter template GitHub repo!
+Welcome to the Flotiq Slug Plugin GitHub repo!

-For questions related to the creation og plugins, please check out docs at https://flotiq.com/docs/panel/PluginsDevelopment/plugins/
+For questions related to the creation of plugins, please check out docs at https://flotiq.com/docs/panel/PluginsDevelopment/plugins/

 For support, help, questions, requests and ideas use https://discord.gg/FwXcHnX